aaksionau/LaurelLibrary/SUBSCRIPTION_SETUP.md

-# Laurel Library Subscription Setup Guide
+# MyLibrarian Subscription Setup Guide

 This guide will help you set up the subscription-based payment system with Stripe integration.